WHBSpeiser/CoastalBuildings/README.md

 ### How CoastalBuildingsFinder Works:
 The coordinates of a drawn bounding box are extracted and converted into a GeoDataFrame.
 This GeoDataFrame is used to clip a polyline of the United States Coast, pulled from the UC Berkeley Spatial Library.
-This clipped polyline is buffered by 10 km.
-Then, the code ingests the building footprint data from your chosen state of interest.
-This is done in different ways depending on a chosen datasource.
+The clipped polyline is buffered by 10 km.
+Then, the code ingests the building footprint data from your chosen source and state of interest.
+This is done in different ways depending on the chosen datasource.
 If you chose the Open Street Maps data, for example, the code uses the **osmnx** toolbox to call data from the drawn bounding box; if you choose the MS Footprints building data source, the code pulls the GeoJSON information from  Microsoft's online repository for entire chosen state.
-After this data is ingested, it is clipped to the coastal polyline 10km buffer, converted to your file choice preference and then downloaded to your chosen directory.
+After this data is ingested, it is clipped to the coastal polyline 10km buffer, converted to your file choice preference, and downloaded to your chosen directory.

-If you prefer raster information, the code converts your bounding box into a raster with blank values and pixel xy dimensions set to an input resolution with  the projection EPSG:4326.
+If you prefer raster data, the code converts your bounding box into a raster with blank values and pixel xy dimensions set to an input resolution with the projection EPSG:4326.
 The geometric statistics of your clipped building footprint data are then calculated for each intersecting pixel point.
 For more information on the calculated statistics check, Heris et al., 2020.